Support our current Appeal

 Your donation will give a group of people with disabilities the opportunity to participate in some great activities in their local communities, such as a visit to a local sport and recreation centre, a trip to the Adelaide Zoo or a shopping excursion to the Adelaide Central Market to stock up on supplies for our popular cooking classes.

-$250 will support a participant to be part of the scosa Maximum Potential Leadership Group in 2017-18
+$250 will support a participant to be part of the scosa Maximum Potential Leadership Group

 This fabulous small-group leadership program is challenging our participants at scosa to chase their dreams and develop new life pathways.
 The eight month intensive program covers topics including goal setting, self-awareness, skill identification and public speaking, while also acting as an important tool to promote the formation of new friendships.